 Below is a selection of news items about students who have participated in the Child Advocacy Clinic.
-Click here for additional information about the CAP Clinic, including a master list of placements.
+Click here for additional information about CAP’s Child Advocacy Clinic, including a master list of placements.

 In her blog post, Compassion and Commitment in Child Advocacy, Florence Bryan (J.D. ’19) writes about the lessons she learned through her CAP Child Advocacy Clinic externship placement with the Children and Family Law Trial Division (CAFL) of the Committee for Public Counsel Services (the public defender agency for Massachusetts) about client relationships and advocacy beyond the courtroom.

-Michael Jung ’18, CAP Clinic Alum, in Harvard Law Today
+Michael Jung ’18, CAP Child Advocacy Clinic Alum, in Harvard Law Today

-In the May 7, 2018, Harvard Law Today “Student Spotlight,” Ha Ryong (Michael) Jung ’18 credits his CAP Clinic placement (at the Massachusetts AG’s Office in the Child and Youth Protection Unit) with providing critical tools for the global child advocacy work he plans to pursue after graduation.
+In the May 7, 2018, Harvard Law Today “Student Spotlight,” Ha Ryong (Michael) Jung ’18 credits his Child Advocacy Clinic placement (at the Massachusetts AG’s Office in the Child and Youth Protection Unit) with providing critical tools for the global child advocacy work he plans to pursue after graduation.

 Charlotte Robinson ’18 Reflects on Child Advocacy Clinic in the Office of Clinical and Pro-Bono Programs (OCP) Commencement Newsletter

-CAP Clinic Student Among Recipients of David Grossman Exemplary Clinical Student Award
+CAP Child Advocacy Clinic Student Among Recipients of David Grossman Exemplary Clinical Student Award

 The award honors the late Clinical Professor of Law David Grossman ’88.
 This year, Michael Jung ’18, was one of just two students selected to be recognized for their outstanding clinical work.
 Read more about the achievements of Michael Jung in HLS’s 2018 OCP Commencement Newsletter.

-CAP Clinic Students Honored at 2018 HLS Class Day
+CAP Child Advocacy Clinic Students Honored at 2018 HLS Class Day

-Ha Ryong Jung and Charlotte Robinson, CAP Clinic alum, were among the recipients of the 2018 Dean’s Award for Community Leadership.
+Ha Ryong Jung and Charlotte Robinson, Child Advocacy Clinic alum, were among the recipients of the 2018 Dean’s Award for Community Leadership.